 Chronic Fatigue Syndrome and Fibromyalgia

 Several studies suggest tryptophan levels may be lowered in fibromyalgia and/or ME/CFS.
-One study suggested an aberrant tryptophan – kynurenine pathway was operating in FM patients.
-Blankfield asserts the reduced tryptophan levels could reflect malabsorption in the gastrointestinal tract or a chronic infection (or presumably chronic inflammation).
+One study suggested an aberrant tryptophan-kynurenine pathway was operating in FM patients.
+Blankfield asserts the reduced tryptophan levels could reflect malabsorption in the gastrointestinal tract or chronic infection (or presumably chronic inflammation).
 The fact that tryptophan degrading bacteria may help produce leaky gut syndrome as well suggests an inflammatory loop beginning at the gut and ending at kynurenine production in the central nervous system could occur.
-On top of all this kynurenines have profound T-cell depleting properties.
+On top of all these kynurenines have profound T-cell-depleting properties.

 The KP is an important target for the development of new therapies against neurodegenerative disorders, as it is comprised of compounds influencing processes related to excitotoxicity, oxidative damage and inflammation.
 Bohar et.al 2015

 If inflammation either inside or outside the central nervous is triggering the neurotoxic arm of the kynurenine pathway, what can be done about it?
 Not a lot right now, but the discovery that the kynurenine pathway upregulation is present in virtually every central nervous system disorder is spurring research.